verdaccio/docker-examples/ldap-verdaccio-v4/readme.md

 ## Usage

-To run the containers, run the following command in this folder, it should starts the containers in dettach mode.
+To run the containers, run the following command in this folder, it should starts the containers in detach mode.

 ```bash
 ➜ docker-compose up --force-recreate --build